Pranet-Hiranandani/Valuable-Trash/README.md

 - Presented at the [AI Club Student Research Symposium 2021](https://www.corp.aiclub.world/symposium21/ai-app-to-reuse-waste)
 - Won the First Prize at the [IIT Young Inventor Techfest 2021](https://www.facebook.com/WitBlox/photos/a.970418739769538/2551565008321562/)
 - Featured on [IndiaAI](https://indiaai.gov.in/article/15-year-old-s-valuable-trash-a-promise-for-sustainable-tomorrow)
-- Won the 5th Prize at the [Vivo Ignite Science and Innovation Awards](https://vivoignite.com/)
+- Won the 5th Prize at the [Vivo Ignite Science and Innovation Awards 2022](https://vivonewsroom.in/nurturing-changemakers-of-indiainnovators-of-vivo-ignite-science-and-innovationawards-on-a-mission-to-transform-society/)

 ## Problem Statement